rrra/www/content/post/2018/the-doctor-is-in-podcast-episode-62.md

 +++
 Get some advice from The Doctor about
 [Antenna Rotators](https://www.blubrry.com/arrl_the_doctor_is_in/35777517/antenna-rotators/)
-in the July 19, 2018, episode of the
+in this episode of the
 [*ARRL The Doctor is in*](http://www.arrl.org/doctor/) podcast.
 <!--more-->